strangerism/SEALs/README.md

 - if run with `update` param it will update the group file in the same mod folder `".\gamedata\configs\custom_icon_layers\groups\group_3dss.ltx"`

-    > the mod is packaged with such an empty file in order for the script to update always the file in the mod folder instead of an ephemeral copy under MO2 overwrite folder
+    > the mod is packaged with such an empty file in order for the script to update always the file in the mod folder instead of an ephemeral copy under MO2's **overwrite** folder

 - logs files are always created under the `hit` and `miss` folders